Fixing our Housing Crisis

 Bellingham’s old zoning laws create sprawl, raise housing costs, and prevent walkable neighborhoods by keeping homes and businesses separate.

 Form-based codes control building exteriors and public space interactions, maintaining neighborhood character while allowing flexible internal uses.
-This promotes higher density, supports local businesses, and reduces sprawl.
+This promotes greater housing choice at a variety of sizes and price points, supports local businesses, and reduces sprawl.

-Implementing a version of the SmartCode — an adaptable, open-source zoning system — could streamline regulations, cut permitting delays, and enable more affordable infill housing while preserving natural and agricultural areas.
+Implementing a version of the SmartCode — an adaptable, open-source zoning system — could streamline regulations, cut permitting delays, and enable more affordable housing choices in walkable neighborhoods while preserving natural and agricultural areas.

 · Bellingham currently has 25 zoning tables with 430 unique subareas, a complexity requiring hired consultants to navigate.
 The SmartCode would cut that number to six zones and a few special districts.